-Start out your day by cleaning up your workspace and get rid of anything on your desk that may distract you.
+Start your day by cleaning up your workspace.
+Get rid of anything on your desk that may distract you.
 Clear all clutter, put your phone on silent, remove the layer of dust.
 Only keep what you need in front of you: pen, paper, and laptop.
 Keep your office space tidy.

-A messy desk will slow you down, giving your thoughts reason to wander or otherwise decrease your level of focus.
-Try this habit if you struggle to keep your workspace clean or find yourself stopping work during the middle of the day in order to straighten up the room around you.
+A messy desk slows you down, giving your thoughts reason to wander or otherwise decrease your level of focus.
+Use this routine idea if you struggle to keep your workspace clean or find yourself stopping work during the middle of the day to straighten up the room.

 7. Set a Daily Word Count Goal

-Take a tip from NaNoWriMo -- which is said to help you write more during the month of November by setting a daily word goal of just over 1,000 words per day.
-You don't need to necessarily join NaNoWriMo to write daily and your daily word goal doesn't need to be perfect either.
-The point of both the challenge and this hack is to get in the habit of showing up and putting down the words, even if they suck.
+Take a tip from NaNoWriMo, where you write a book during November by setting a daily word goal of just over 1,000 words per day.
+You don't need to necessarily join NaNoWriMo to write daily, and your daily word goal doesn't need to be perfect either.
+The point of both the challenge and this hack is to get in the habit of showing up and putting down the words daily, even if they suck.

-Stephen King used a technique like this to complete his books faster.
-"I try to get six pages a day," King said in an interview with notoriously slow-writing George R.R.
-Martin.
+Stephen King uses a similar technique to complete his books faster.
+"I try to get six pages a day," King said in an interview.

-Write first thing each day, making your word count goal your only goal each day, and you may feel more driven to beat the challenge.
-But the act of simply showing up each day, whether the words are terrible or groundbreaking, will help you accomplish more -- especially if you struggle to get any words down.
+Write first thing each day.
+Make your word count goal your first goal each day, and you may feel more driven to beat the challenge.
+Simply showing up each day, whether the words are terrible or groundbreaking, helps you accomplish more.

 8. Allow Your Mind to Wander

-Writers can be known to have overactive imaginations.
+Writers are known to have overactive imaginations.
 Sometimes we have too many ideas, too much we want to do, and too many different techniques we want to try.
 Other times, our minds are blank.

-Grab a cup of coffee or tea (Bonus tip: Double up your habits by trying an herbal tea that will also cure skin blemishes), and head to a park or library.
+Grab a cup of coffee or tea.
+Head to a park or library.
 Pick a quiet place that helps you feel inspired or creative and allow your mind to wander.
-Think about new projects, your next book idea, or simply people watch and imagine what they're doing, where they're heading, or what their life is like.
+Think about new projects, your next book idea, or people watch and imagine what they're doing, where they're heading, or what their life is like.
 Make up a short story surrounding them.

-Try this habit if you find yourself coming up with ideas you don't feel strongly about or spend most of your writing time on projects for work reasons alone.
-If you're still struggling, find someone you can bounce ideas off.
+Writing habits like these a great if you find yourself coming up with ideas you don't feel strongly about or spend most of your writing time on projects for work alone.
+If you're still struggling, find another writer or mentor to bounce ideas.

 9. Empty Your Brain

-If you find you have too much on your mind, spend the morning writing out your thoughts.
-Many writers have figured out that with the well of ideas sometimes comes brain overload, and there's no reason to suffer through it and let it dictate your day.
+If you find you have too much on your mind, spend the morning writing down your thoughts.
+With a well of ideas comes brain overload.
+There's no reason to suffer through or let it dictate your day.

-Fill three pages with each thought that pops into your head or keep a journal where you list out three things you feel grateful for.
-Don't focus on grammar or writing techniques, just get the words out of your head.
+Fill three pages with each thought that pops into your head, or keep a journal where you list three things you feel grateful for.
+Don't focus on grammar or writing techniques.
+Just get the words out of your head.

-This hack can be used to get ahead of your mental clutter as well if you initiate it into your routine, maybe not daily but once per week.
-I enjoy doubling up on the last two habits by heading to the park area of my local art museum, the Nelson-Atkins, where the yard is gorgeous and inspiration hangs out in the air.
-I watch people heading by, create my goals for the next week, and freely write for 15 minutes on whatever pops into my mind.
+This hack can be used to get ahead of your mental clutter if you initiate it into your routine, maybe not daily but once per week.
+I enjoy doubling up on the last two habits by heading to my local park, where the landscape is gorgeous, and inspiration hangs in the air.
+I watch people, create my goals for the next week, and free-write for 15 minutes on whatever pops into my mind.

-Which habit do you think will help you write more?
-Do you think combining a few habits to create a daily or weekly writing routine can benefit you and help you reach your writing goals?
+Which morning routine helps you write more?
+Do you think combining a few morning habits can benefit you and help you reach your writing goals faster?